FrendsPlatform/FrendsTemplates/Templates/Databases/MicrosoftSQL/Json file to MS SQL Database Update/long-description.md

 - The SFTP server user should have the permissions to connect and access the files that Frends needs to download.
-- The Frends agent has access to database where the data will be insert and the necessary permissions to perform the insert.
+- The Frends agent has access to database where the data will be updated and the necessary permissions to perform the insert.

 # Implementation and Usage Notes

-This template only performs updates into the database specified in the Process Variables.
+This template only performs updates into the database table specified in the Process Variables.
-The input Json file will contain the data to be inserted in key-value format, it can contain any column names from the table that is to be updated.
+The input Json file will contain the data to be updated in key-value format, it can contain any column names from the table that is to be updated.
 One of the key-values pairs must be "**Where**" which will be the SQL WHERE clause.
 If the value is blank or null then the update will be applied to all rows of the table.
 **Exampls Json data**
 [